Nina Nastasia

-Biography
+Early life

-Nina Nastasia was born and raised in Hollywood, Los Angeles, California and is of Calabrian-Italian and Irish descent.
-Her father was artist and art teacher Jim Nastasia.
-As a child, she studied piano and often wrote short stories, but has said she had no aspirations of becoming a professional musician.
+Nina Nastasia was born and raised Los Angeles, California.
+She is of Calabrian-Italian and Irish descent.
+Her father, Jim Nastasia, was an artist and art teacher at Fairfax High School and Cerritos College.
+Nastasia has said that her mother, who experienced chronic illness, was "constantly on the verge of dying, my entire life," and that her medication sometimes resulted in her suffering psychotic episodes.
+Her mother died when she was eighteen years old.

+As a child, Nastasia studied piano and often wrote short stories, but has said she had no aspirations of becoming a professional musician.

+Career

-She began writing songs in 1993, and released her first album, Dogs, in 2000.
+Nastasia began writing songs in 1993, and released her first album, Dogs, in 2000.
 Only 1,500 copies of the album were initially pressed, with Nastasia putting together the album packaging herself in her apartment.
 Nastasia sold them at her shows, quickly selling all of them.
 By the end of the year 2000, the album was out of print.
 Famed DJ John Peel took notice of the album (calling it "astonishing") after having been given a copy by Steve Albini.
 Peel began playing songs from it frequently on his radio show on BBC Radio 1.
 The album helped earn Nastasia a cult following.